ubunatic/hot-coffee-brewer/README.md

 -----------------
 Many things are hard coded.
 You may want to change some of the files.

-* Issue 1: compiles only .co files (no .coffee files)
+* Issue 1: compiles only .co files (no .coffee files yet)
 * Issue 2: filters error output and reformats is to better serve Gedit (Linux)
 * Issue 3: no error grepping for other editors/IDEs